AmirMirzayi/dl/readme.md

-dl is a simple command-line file downloader with support multi-threaded requests.
+dl is a simple command-line file downloader with support multithreaded requests.
-It don't requires any dependencies and is not platform specific.
+It don't require any dependencies and is not platform specific.
 It should work on linux, windows and macOS.
 I preferred to use std libs over cool libraries like cobra, bubbletea, ...

 ## INSTALLATION